“I just think they all really need to talk to each other. Like, all three of them,” the eleventh grade girl in the second row called out.

 “Great.
 Would you like to show us?” asked our collaborator Teresa Simone.

-The student stood up and walked to the stage as the rest of the high school students at Arizona Conservatory for the Arts and Academics sat in the theater and clapped and cheered for her.
+The student stood up and walked to the stage as the rest of the high school students at Arizona Conservatory for the Arts and Academics sat in the theatre and clapped and cheered for her.
 She tagged Ashley Laverty out and took her place in the Forum Theatre scene in the role of Charlotte, a high school girl who felt pulled in different directions by her boyfriend and best friend.
 Ashley stepped aside and we all watched as the student skillfully navigated an awkward conversation with best friend Bridget (played by Rivka Rocchio) and controlling, clingy boyfriend Dan (played by Haley Honeman).

 Is the problem solved?
 The audience was divided, but this student’s approach of confronting the problem with honest dialogue was the closest thing to a consensus so far.
 But, as Teresa pointed out to our audience, many problems can’t be solved in five minutes.
 Or even sixty minutes.
 Our short Forum Theatre scene, based on Augusto Boal’s Theatre of the Oppressed techniques in which audience members are invited to literally step into the play and try out solutions to a problem, had inspired three other brave high school students to attempt to solve the problem of The Clingy Boyfriend, but we never came to a conclusion.
 Teresa asked the audience to keep discussing the problem, thanked them and our Forum Theatre scene, and our play came to a close.